braze-inc/braze-docs/_docs/_hidden/private_betas/nested_custom_attribute_support.md

 # Nested Custom Attribute Support

 Nested custom attribute support allows you to send objects as a new data type for custom attributes.
+This nested data allows you to create segments using information from a custom attribute object, and personalize your API-triggered messages using a custom attribute object and Liquid.

-Objects can contain existing data types, such as:
+Objects can contain existing [data types][1], such as:

 - Numbers
 - Strings